kubernetes-retired/kubefed/docs/keps/20200619-kubefed-pull-reconciliation.md

 The shim API server limits what each daemon can view or access and reduces the load of the daemons on the Kubernetes API server.

-The main challenge of this shim API server is filtering which federated resources a kubefed daemon should be able to get, watch, list and update their status.
+The main challenge of this shim API server is filtering which federated resources a kubefed daemon should be able to `get`, `watch`, `list` and `update` their status.

 This server watches for changes in the federated resources, and does a fan-out to it's daemons.
 This also reduces the load on the Kubernetes API server significantly cause kubefed daemons are talking to this server.
-All the kubefed daemon operations on federated resources are handled by the shim API server that works similarly to an authorizers and an aggregated API.
+All the kubefed daemon operations on federated resources are handled by the shim API server that works **similarly** to an authorizers and an aggregated API combined.
 A daemon should be only aware of changes in the resources assigned to its own cluster.

-Without this new control-plane component, every kubefed daemon would have to perform any operations and register its own watch with API Server.
+Without this new control-plane component, every kubefed daemon would have to perform any operations and register its own watch via the Kubernetes API Server.
-Consequently the load on Kubernetes API server would multiply as you scale up the number of kubefed daemons.
+Consequently the load on API server would multiply as you scale up the number of kubefed daemons, and the system would lack of a proper secure layer to limit what each daemon can access or do.

 <img src="./images/kubefedv2_seconditeration.jpg">

-By having this API server, all the watch events are off-loaded to the server which filters the visibility of resources from the Kubernetes API server.
+By having this API server, all the watch events are off-loaded to this component which filters the visibility of resources from the Kubernetes API server.

 #### Other Main Reconciliation Loops